Iaal

-Iaal (ايعال, also spelt as Ī`āl, Iäal, Izal or I’aal) is a village in northern Lebanon.
+Iaal (ايعال, also spelt as Ī`āl, Iäal, Izal or I’aal) is a village located in the Zgharta District in the North Governorate of Lebanon.

 Etymology

-The name Iaal is derived from the sound donkeys make when braying.
+The name Iaal is phonetically derived from the sound donkeys make when braying (onomatopoeia).
 This was chosen in honour of the preeminent role donkeys played in logistics connecting the coastal and mountain regions through Iaal.

 The village's alternative name, Izal, has its origin in Aramaic.

 Location

 Iaal is located approximately 12 km south-east of Tripoli, 85 km from Beirut and 5 km from Zgharta.
 It is situated within the Zgharta District of the North Governorate of Lebanon.
 Iaal lies at the foot of the Mount Lebanon range and has a road that runs up into the mountains (parallel to Wadi Iaal) passing through its borders.
 Neighbouring and nearby communities include Jdaydeh, Kfaryachit, Khaldieh, Morh Kfarsghab and Sakhra.
 Iaal is one of five predominantly Sunni towns in the Zgharta District.

 Buildings

 The most identifiable building in Iaal is the castle/fort built on the hilltop of the village centre: the Fortress of Iaal It was built in 1816 by Mustafa Agha Barbar (the Ottoman governor of Tripoli from 1798) because the area was considered strategic thanks to its panoramic views, which extend all the way down to the Mediterranean coast.
 The other identifiable building in Iaal is the mosque along the road that runs up into the mountains called Masjid al-Taqwa (Arabic for Mosque of Piety), built in 1994.